 The reefs in Grande Anse Bay are really healthy - the corals are unaffected by bleaching, and bright and colourful.
 There are plenty of reef fish, and lots of reef life - shrimps, eels, lobsters etc. There are plenty of interesting wrecks to explore, as well.
 Diving is included within the All-Inclusive package at Sandals, which is good.
 The dive centre have an excellent, fast, spacious dive boat, with all mod-cons and safety features.
 Most of the dives are just a five or ten minute boat ride away in Grande Anse Bay out front, though they are always keen to run paid-for “private dives” in the Marine Protected Area near St George’s, or on wrecks further away on the rougher, Atlantic side.
 With an ever-changing clientele with a wide variety of experience, the dive centre chooses dives that are mostly safe, easy, short and shallow to minimise risks, typically 40 minutes at 15-20 metres on a flat reef, with little or no current.
 The dive leaders assess your abilities during your stay, and might schedule a more challenging dive if they can put together a small group of more experienced divers.

-They didn’t do Nitrox while I was there, but with such short, shallow dives, it's not really needed.
+They didn’t do Nitrox while I was there, but with such short, shallow dives, it's not needed.
 Their compressor was out of action, so, irritatingly, we regularly stopped off at Grand Anse beach to drop the empty tanks off at another dive centre, and pick up fresh ones – the male divers were asked to help carry the tanks up and down the beach.
 This always meant being late back at Sandals for lunch.

 You are asked to turn up at 0830 to grab a BCD and reg for your two-tank morning dive, but the boat is moored overnight in a marina across the bay (there’s no jetty at Sandals – you have to wade out knee deep to the stern ladder), and doesn't usually arrive until about 0900.
 It rarely leaves Sandals for the dive sites before 0930.
 Since most of the dives are only a short ride away, the dive boat generally returns to Sandals between dives.

 You never know which dive sites you’ll be going to until the boat is ready to leave.
 The boat captain and dive leaders take a long time doing the briefings, but can sometimes be short on information about the dive plan and the site itself.